archethic-foundation/archethic-docs/docs/learn/transaction-types.md

 ## contract

-This transaction contains a contract in the `code` field.
+This transaction contains a contract in the `code` or `contract` field.